yaronyosef/flutter_stream_redux/README.md

     }

 #### Add you action handler class
-To handle the middleware action you need to create a class that extends **MiddlewareStreamHandler<AppState, AppStateBuilder, AppActions, Payload, StreamType>**.
+To handle the middleware action you need to create a class that extends **MiddlewareStreamHandler<AppState, AppStateBuilder, AppActions, *Payload*, *StreamType*>**.

-The Payload is the type of the **SubscriptionPayload** object you've added in the first step.
-In getStream you receive the payload you've passed when you called the triggering action.
+The **Payload** is the type of the **SubscriptionPayload\<*Payload*\>** object you've added in the first step.
+In *getStream* you receive the payload you've passed when you called the triggering action.

+The **StreamType** is the type of the object you stream produces, like **Stream<*StreamType*>**.

 In the *getStream* method you need to return the stream you want to listen to. *onData* is called each time a new value was emitted.
 You can also handle errors and stream close using the other callbacks.
 You can also chose to cancel the stream on error by overriding the *cancelOnError* field, default is false.

     class TimeStreamHandler extends MiddlewareStreamHandler<AppState, AppStateBuilder, AppActions, Duration, int> {
       static final Log log = new Log('TimeStreamHandler');